vonfalk/storm-javavis/doc/02-Storm/12-Serialization.md

 A type description is stored as follows:
 - A `Byte` indicating what kind of type is stored, described by the `core.io.TypeInfo` enum.
 - A `Str` containing the name of the type, serialized as follows: The format is similar to the textual representation of `core.lang.Name`.
-Each part is stored as a string ending with the ascii character 1.
-If parameters are present, they are surrounded by the ascii character 2 and 3 (for start- and end parentheses).
-Each parameter ends in either the ascii character 4 if passed by value or 5 if passed by reference.
+Each part is stored as a string ending with the ASCII character 1.
+If parameters are present, they are surrounded by the ASCII character 2 and 3 (for start- and end parentheses).
+Each parameter ends in either the ASCII character 4 if passed by value or 5 if passed by reference.
 - A `Nat` containing the id of the parent type, or `core.io.StoredId.endId` if none.